Androz2091/discord-player/README.md

 ### Resume

-To resume the current song, use the `client.player.resume()` function.
+To resume the current track, use the `client.player.resume()` function.

 **Usage:**